jlguenego/circle/doc/GettingStarted.md

 - [Read the code](../examples/02-hello-madame-monsieur/)
 - [Run it](https://jlguenego.github.io/circle/examples/02-hello-madame-monsieur/index.html)

+Here we have an interpolation databinding with a value that can be updated with the two buttons.

+If the attribute value changes, then the model value change and is propagated inside the circle component.

+Let us check this fact !

 Hmmm.
 Almost...
 It will work only if we added the attribute name to the observed attribute array (yes, it is because of the web component architecture limitation).
 So we would absolutely need to do something like `HelloName.oa = ['name']`.